LinkedInLearning/learning-bitbucket-3821269/ch1_getting_started_with_bitbucket/01_07_solution_create_a_repo_and_add_code/README.md

 1. Push the commit: `git push`

 ### Conclusion
-Go back to the BitBucket web interface and review the:
+Go back to the Bitbucket web interface and review the:

 1. workspace
 1. project